zenio/festline.github.io/_pages/roadmap.md

 - You can make maximum 5 submissions a day, and the competition is individual (that is, 1 person per team, team merges are not allowed)
 - In case you want to get credits, you need to rename your team (of 1 person) in full accordance with your name in the course [rating](https://drive.google.com/open?id=1LAy1eK8vIONzIWgcCEaVmhKPSj579zK5lrECf_tQT60)
 - if you overfitted and plunged several positions down on the private LB - no offense, it's life.
 Only private LB is used to calculate final credits (that's not true for baselines in A2, check instructions therein)
-- Till Macrh 17th, those who managed to beat all benchmarks must upload their reproducible solutions in the .py format (python script) [here](https://www.dropbox.com/request/i4HUVdwQWTSUtfUEJndV)
+- Till March 17th, those who managed to beat all benchmarks must upload their reproducible solutions in the .py format (python script) [here](https://www.dropbox.com/request/i4HUVdwQWTSUtfUEJndV)
 - The results of the competition and the final course rating will be published on 2019 April 26th.

 ## Scoring rules for competitions (Alice & Medium):